kimmodal/AI-Learning-Resources/README.md

 #### Optional: More on Transformers
 - 0xkato.
 [How LLMs Actually Work](https://www.0xkato.xyz/how-llms-actually-work/).
 June 2026.
-  > a bit more about transformers such as residual connection and layer norm
+  > a bit more about transformers such as residual connections and layer norm
 - Lucas Bayer.
 [Transformer Tutorial](lucasb.eyer.be/transformer).
 Sep 2022.
   > a bit more mathematical
 - Devi's blog.
 [Beyond the Curve: A Holistic Guide to Activation Functions (From Sigmoid to SwiGLU)](https://ai.plainenglish.io/beyond-the-curve-a-holistic-guide-to-activation-functions-from-sigmoid-to-swiglu-3e96faaa7a84). *Artificial Intelligence in Plain English*.
 Jan 2026.